viodotcom/meta_logger/README.md

   end
 end

-# Inside the build function a logic can be defined to extract an useful payload which  needs to be
+# Inside the build function a logic can be defined to extract an useful payload
-logged, e.g. a request and response information. http_request
+# which needs to belogged, e.g. a request and response information.
+http_request
 |> ClientFormatterImpl.build()
 |> then(fn log_struct -> MetaLogger.log(:debug, log_struct) end)